-With 99.39% of the state experiencing severe drought or worse, Gov. on April 21, 2022, Spencer J. Cox issued an Executive Order declaring a state of emergency due to drought.
+With 13 counties in the state experiencing severe drought or worse and low snow water equivalent and streamflow forecasts in four additional counties, Gov. Spencer J. Cox issued an executive order declaring a state of emergency due to drought on April 24, 2025.
 This declaration raises awareness and allows drought-affected communities, agricultural producers and others to officially begin the process that may provide access to state or federal resources.

-The last time conditions warranted a drought declaration was when Gov. Spencer J. Cox issued an executive order on March 17, 2021.
-At that time, 90% of the state was in extreme drought, with 100% of Utah experiencing at least severe drought conditions.
+The last time conditions warranted a drought declaration was when Gov. Spencer J. Cox issued an executive order on April 21, 2022.
+At that time, nearly 100% of the state was in extreme drought.

-At the time of the declaration in mid-April:
+At the time of the declaration in April 2025:

-The drought declaration is a recommendation of the Utah Drought Review and Reporting Committee (DRRC), chaired by Brian Steed, executive director of the Utah Department of Natural Resources (DNR), and activates the Drought Response Committee.
+The drought declaration is a recommendation of the Utah Drought Response Committee, co-chaired by Kris Hamlet director of the Utah Division of Emergency Management and Joel Ferry, executive director of the Utah Department of Natural Resources.

-A Utah drought webinar is held on a monthly basis to monitor conditions.
-Based on the information from these meetings, the recommendation was made to activate the DRRC, which met on March 15 and January 14.
-The DRRC is required to meet state code and by Utah’s Drought Response Plan, which requires the state to prepare for, respond to and recover from emergencies or disasters, with the primary objectives to save lives and protect public health and property.
-Once a drought declaration is formally issued by the governor, the Drought Response Committee is activated.
+A Utah water conditions webinar is held on a monthly or more basis to monitor conditions.
+The Drought Response Committee meets twice a year, in March and October, to review conditions and any impacts due to water conditions.
+Based on the information from the March meeting, the committee met twice in April resulting in a recommendation to the governor to issue a drought declaration for portions of the state.
+The committee is required to meet state code and Utah’s Drought Response Plan, which requires the state to prepare for, respond to and recover from emergencies or disasters, with the primary objectives to save lives and protect public health and property.
+Once a drought declaration is formally issued by the governor, the committee continues to coordinate to meet needs due to drought conditions.

-Agencies represented on the committee include the Governor’s offices of Management and Budget and Economic Development; the departments of Environmental Quality, Agriculture and Food, and Community and Economic Development; and the divisions of Water Resources, Emergency Management; Forestry, Fire and State Lands; and Wildlife Resources.
+Agencies represented on the committee include the governor’s offices of Economic Opportunity and Planning and Budget, Division of Emergency Management, and the departments of Environmental Quality, Agriculture and Food and Natural Resources.

 Water-saving Recommendations